Northern Sámi orthography

 The orthography used to write Northern Sámi has experienced numerous changes since the first writing systems for the language were developed.
 Traditionally, Norway, Sweden, and Finland — the three countries where Northern Sámi is spoken — used separate orthographies for teaching the Sámi within their borders.
-This changed in 1979 when a Saami Council-led effort to standardize a pan-Scandinavian orthography for Northern Sámi.
+This changed in 1979 when a Saami Council-led effort to standardize a pan-Nordic orthography for Northern Sámi.